 - Bharti AXA General Insurance Co Limited is a Joint Venture between paramount trade group Bharti Enterprises and France based insurance major known as AXA.
 It offers a massive variety of insurance products starting from health. home, vehicle, travel, and education

-- India’s private banking major player, ICICI Bank has two victorious Joint Ventures known as ICICI Prudential Life Insurance Company Limited, a joint venture between ICICI Bank and Prudential Corporation Holdings Ltd. (UK Based) and ICICI Lombard a Joint Venture between ICICI Bank and Fairfax Financial Holdings Limited (Canada based) offering insurance policy and investments solutions and products to individuals and corporates in
+- India’s private banking major player, ICICI Bank has two victorious Joint Ventures known as ICICI Prudential Life Insurance Company Limited, a joint venture between ICICI Bank and Prudential Corporation Holdings Ltd. (UK Based) and ICICI Lombard a Joint Venture between ICICI Bank and Fairfax Financial Holdings Limited (Canada based) offering insurance policy and investments solutions and products to individuals and corporates.

 What is Partnership?

-The joint venture is not identical to the partnership, which is also a type of business organization, which falls into existence when two or more individuals happen or come together to divide revenues and net profits amongst themselves.
 The partnership pursuit is commenced either by all the partners or by a single partner acting as a spokesperson for the partners.

 The features of the partnerships firm are mentioned as follows:-

 - An alliance or consortium of two or more than two